Do you want to add schema markup to your WordPress website?

 Price: Extremely limited free version.
 A less limited pro version is $30 per month, and the full-featured pro version is a pricey $100 per month.

 Choosing the best WordPress schema plugin for your website

 I gave you 7 different schema plugins in this post.
 But they’re actually fairly different in their approaches.
 So to help you find the best plugin for your specific situation, let’s go through a few scenarios in which you might want to choose one plugin over the others.

 If you want to add schema markup to existing WordPress content, including custom fields (no content box), then you should go with Schema Pro because it’s the only one that offers that functionality for an affordable price.

 If you want to add article schema to your pages on autopilot without a horrible box on the front-end, then you should go with Schema Pro because it’s the only rich snippets plugin I’ve found that offers display logic.
 What this means is you get to automatically add article schema to your entire website in a few clicks.

 Which one?
 If you just want basic review boxes, WP Review Pro will be fine.
 But if you want comparison tables or the Amazon integration, WP Product Review Pro is the one for you.

 If you just want to add basic schema markup like recipes and don’t care about review boxes, then All In One Schema.org Rich Snippets should have plenty of functionality.

 And no matter which rich snippets plugin you choose, always make sure to validate your schema markup using Google’s Structured Data Testing Tool.
-While the plugins should all work out of the box, it never hurts to double check.
+While these WordPress schema plugins should all work out of the box, it never hurts to double check.